-“Well of course, we all want this from our horses.
+“Well, of course, we all want this from our horses.
 How does this differ from the goals of ‘non-classical training’?”
 Excellent question.
 First, let me say most riders don’t understand the importance of the horse being physically balanced and when they do, few understand how to accomplish this balance.
 Mental balance is often not made a priority because the mind of the horse is understood by even fewer riders than the physical form.
-Emotional balance is seldom achieved because it requires first that the emotion balance of the rider be firmly in place and little factors like fear, ego, enthusiasm and impatience tend to get in the way of that.
-All this notwithstanding, the real differences is how we go about achieving what we understand as the goals of horsemanship.
+Emotional balance is seldom achieved because it requires first that the emotional balance of the rider be firmly in place and little factors like fear, ego, enthusiasm, and impatience tend to get in the way of that.
+All this notwithstanding, the real difference is how we go about achieving what we understand as the goals of horsemanship.

-The methods used to help the horse achieve physical, mental, and emotion balance we seek fall into a couple broad categories of learning; Operant Conditioning and Respondent Conditioning.
+The methods used to help the horse achieve physical, mental, and emotional balance we seek fall into a couple of broad categories of learning; Operant Conditioning and Respondent Conditioning.

 In Operant conditioning behavior is modified by consequences.
-This form of learned takes aim at voluntary behavior, effecting it by effecting the environment of the horse and is maintained by consequences.
+This form of learning takes aim at voluntary behavior, affecting it by affecting the environment of the horse and is maintained by consequences.

-Respondent conditioning, (ironically, also called Classical Conditioning), deals with the conditioning of reflexive behavior through antecedent conditions and are not maintained by consequences.
+Respondent conditioning, (ironically, also called Classical Conditioning), deals with the conditioning of reflexive behavior through antecedent conditions and is not maintained by consequences.